The rise of smartphones, apps and social media have undoubtedly caused levels of anxiety to rise dramatically.

 In my experience as a counselor and as someone who has dealt with social anxiety and social awkwardness myself, I believe that we need to distinguish between general anxiety versus extreme anxiety.

-For example, if you’re struggling with clinically-diagnosed General Anxiety Disorder, odds are high that basic training in mindfulness from a general calming app won’t solve your problems.
+For example, if you’re struggling with clinically-diagnosed General Anxiety Disorder, odds are high that basic training in mindfulness from a general calming app won’t solve your problems – just like how most supplements and vitamins won’t solve your problems either.

 You’ll most likely need to have very specific tools from a therapist or counselor to target some of your distorted thoughts or other symptoms.